System-Verification-Lab/compact-parallel-hash-tables/ARTIFACT.md

 For this artifact submission, the number of measurements and runs is set to 3 to reduce the runtime.
 The number of measurements can be controlled via the `N_MEASUREMENTS` variable in `benchmark/benchmarks.sh` (via a command-line argument to the `rates` benchmark runner).
-The `N_STEPS` constant in `benchmarks/benchmarks.cu` can be used to control the number of runs (and the project needs to be recompiled afterwards with `meson compile -C release`).
-The exact same benchmark as run for the manuscript can then be performed with
+The `N_RUNS` constant in `benchmarks/benchmarks.cu` can be used to control the number of runs (and the project needs to be recompiled afterwards with `meson compile -C release`).
+With `N_RUNS` set to 6, the exact same benchmark as run on our RTX 4090 for the manuscript can then be performed with

 ```
 ./benchmarks/benchmarks.sh manuscript
 ```

-It must be noted however, that similar results will only be obtained on a GPU with the same 24GB memory capacity as our RTX 3090.

 ### The final find-or-put figure looks off